 I strongly believe in the need to proactively preserve our remaining wilderness.
 We’ve already lost so much.
 Consider that nearly 100,000 grizzly bears used to roam the lower 48 states (there are now about 1,000), almost 50 million (yes, million) bison roamed the Great Plains (only a few, small free-ranging herds remain), and hundreds of millions of wild salmon migrated up the Columbia River and it’s tributaries.....all the way into Idaho where they were a major food source for grizzly bears and people.
 These things have all drastically changed on our watch in only the last 150 years.
 Its really unbelievable.

 "We have forgotten how to be good guests, how to walk lightly on the earth as its other creatures do." - Barbara Ward

-We need collectively understand the link between our daily actions and change we're causing in the climate.
+We need collectively understand the link between our daily actions and change we're causing on the climate, wildlife and wild place.
 Animals and nature are having difficulty adapting to such a rapid increase in global temperatures.

 Please make changes in your daily life to protect the earth, its inhabitants and wild places.
 As you can see from above, you can make a difference daily.

 An old growth forest clear cut.
 Not only unsightly, but highly destructive to ecosystem health.